Safety with an Open HeartBy Dr. Margaret Paul

 How Can You Keep Your Heart Open And Still Feel Safe?

 The loving adult is who we are when we are connected with a powerful source of spiritual guidance.
-When we are not connected with our Source, we are operating from our programmed mind - our wounded self.
+When we are not connected with our source, we are operating from our programmed mind - our wounded self.
 Our wounded self, coming from many fears and false beliefs, is not capable of handling the painful feelings of life.
-This is the part of you that closes your heart to protect against pain, yet is now causing much of your pain.
+This is the part of you that closes your heart to protect against pain, yet is now causing much of your pain and lilkely causing pain to others.

 When you move out of the intent to protect against pain and into the intent to learn about loving yourself and others, then you move out of your programmed mind and into your connection with a spiritual source of love and wisdom.
 When you choose the intent to learn rather than the intent to protect, your heart naturally opens.
 It is your intent to protect against pain with various forms of controlling behavior that keeps your heart closed.